computational-psychology/computational-psychology-www/content/pages/resources.rst

 :url: resources.html

 We believe in reproducible science.
-We strive to make publicly available the (software) tools that we have developed during our research.
+We strive to make the (software) tools that we develop in our research publicly available.
 Below you can find a list of our main projects, `all available in Github. <https://github.com/computational-psychology/>`_ You are welcome to contribute via the same platform, by opening a pull request or raising an issue.
 If you find a bug, please let us know!
+(either via github or `e-mail <https://www.psyco.tu-berlin.de/people.html>`_.).

 In the `Publications page <https://www.psyco.tu-berlin.de/publications.html>`_ you also find code and data related to specific publications (those are not listed here below).